Killouis/lptool/README.md

   Automatically copy the password in your system clipboard when the research finds only one result.

 -s
-  Automatically prints the password when the research finds only one result.
+  Automatically print the password when the research finds only one result.

 -h
   Show help menu

 -i
-  Install this tool and some dependencies
+  Install this tool's dependencies
 ```

 ## Built With